afair/postgresql_cursor/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+###Code of Conduct

+This project adheres to the [Open Code of Conduct](http://todogroup.org/opencodeofconduct/#postgresql_cursor/2016@allenfair.com).
+By participating, you are expected to honor this code.

 ###Copyright